howilovetheearth/stopline3_mobilize/pages/mydoc/pen_activism.md

 title: Direct Action and Pen Activism
 keywords: release notes, announcements, what's new, new features
 last_updated: July 16, 2016
-summary: "If you cannot go to Minnesota, you can still take action locally and by writing and calling."
+summary: "If you cannot go to Minnesota, you can still take action locally, and you can write and call."
 sidebar: mydoc_sidebar
 permalink: pen_activism.html
 folder: mydoc